nikolaakrap/tello_gesture_control/README.md

 The system detects hand landmarks using MediaPipe, classifies gestures using Gaussian HMMs, and sends control commands to the drone via UDP.

-The project was developed as part of a Human--Robot Interaction (HRI) course.

 ------------------------------------------------------------------------

 ## Features